kapelner/QC_MATH_343_Spring_2024/README.md

 # MATH 343 / 643 Fall 2024

 This is the course homepage for Math 343 / 643 at Queens College, City University of New York taught by Professor Adam Kapelner.
 The syllabus can be read [here](https://github.com/kapelner/QC_MATH_343_Spring_2024/blob/main/syllabus/syllabus.pdf) and downloaded [here](https://raw.githubusercontent.com/kapelner/QC_MATH_343_Spring_2024/main/syllabus/syllabus.pdf).
 We use [slack](https://slack.com/) for class announcements and discussions (see syllabus for link).
+We will use github and [git](https://en.wikipedia.org/wiki/Git) for sharing code from this repository which you will edit then push to your own repository in order to hand in assignments.
+Instructions for setting up github and git, pulling this repository and creating your own repository can be found [here](https://github.com/kapelner/QC_Math_343_Spring_2024/blob/master/syllabus/git_github_class_setup.pdf) for MAC, Windows and Linux.

 ## Lectures